huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 #### Fine-tune prior

-You can fine-tune kandinsky prior model with `train_text_to_image_prior.py` script.
-Note that we currently do not support `--gradient_checkpointing` for prior model fine-tune.
+You can fine-tune the Kandinsky prior model with `train_text_to_image_prior.py` script.
+Note that we currently do not support `--gradient_checkpointing` for prior model fine-tuning.

 <br>